Last updated August 2023

 After carrying out checks

-Should a check indicate anything adverse about the candidate's employability, departments should contact their HRBP for advice before liaising with the individual.
+Should a check indicate anything adverse about the candidate's employability, departments should contact their HR Business Partner for advice before liaising with the individual.

 What types of checks are available?